phetsims/a11y-research/issue-templates/description-design-template.md

 - [ ] Main Sim Design do reviewed for learning goals
 - [ ] Teaching materials reviewed
 - [ ] Reviewed model properties with Developer
+- [ ] Identify any visual "Hollywooding" (i.e., places where visuals are not directly linked to model)

 # Determine Structure of PDOM
 - [ ] Identify dynamic objects that warrant their own name and description in the Play Area